tyleryouk/00os-origin/1000xrules/core/communication/1000xcommands-guidelines.md

 1.  **Location**: Commands MUST be created in the correct domain under `1000xcommands/`.
 2.  **Invocation Reference (Docs)**: When referencing command invocation in documentation (e.g., within `1000xbrain` knowledge files), use the new syntax wrapped in backticks: `` `run command:domain/command-name` ``.
+3.  **Optimization**: Follow the optimization guidelines in `command-processing-optimization.md` to ensure efficient command processing.

 ## File Extension Usage (Updated)